Frequently Asked Questions

 What will I dine on while I’m on my trip?

 Dining on exquisite local fare and sampling wines from our prestigious wine growing regions is an important part of the New Zealand Walking Tours experience.
 Wherever we go, we’ve weaved local fresh produce and wine into the mix, to ensure your trip is a well rounded sensory experience.
 Local scallops and muscles in the Marlborough Sounds, freshly grown vegetables from our many local farmers markets, the finest Pinot Noir of Central Otago, our renowned variety of cheeses, locally brewed craft beer… we’ve got it covered.
 Did we mention our coffee is AMAZING too!
+Check out our Local Fare page, and our Wine Regions page for more details.

 What clothing should I bring for my trip?